EricSchles/investa_gator_v2/documentation.md

 		* time series charts
 		* line graphs
 		* scatter plots
+	* other map ideas:
+		* coloring of different related entities

 Pattern finding:

 This set of todos involves understanding the larger patterns in the data set.
 This means doing time series analysis, policy analysis, economic analysis, and a few other key things.
 The idea here is to understand what are the determining factors that lead to rise and fall in the supply of commericial sex and what proportion of this commericial sex is human trafficking.
 The idea is that magnitudinally human trafficking will be much lower than commericial sex, however proportionally, we can say that there is a correlation between commercial sex and human trafficking, this is verified by internal data, which unfortunately must be taken at face value.

 API Integrations
-All data will be needed at the national and local level
+All data are desireable at the national and local level
 * Economic data:
+	* housing statistics:
+		* number of housing starts
-	* housing statistics
+		* percentage of low income housing to total housing
+		* number of houses
+		* number of apartments
 	* jobs numbers
 	* proportion of skilled versus unskilled laborers
 	* distribution of wealth:
 		* percentage of wealthy versus poor
 		* magnitude of wealth of top 1%,5%,10% compared to the bottom 50%
 * Demographic data:
 	* percentage of males/females in the population
 	* percentage of people in each age group: